 Image Source: titaniumsuccess.com

-Generally, working with no less than eight categories is best to get a nuanced representation of the client’s life.
-For instance, even if their income is solely tied to their careers, evaluating these aspects separately may reveal what matters to them and what they want to change.
+Generally, it’s best to work with at least eight categories for a comprehensive evaluation.
+For instance, even if the client’s income is solely tied to their careers, evaluating these aspects separately (money and work) may reveal some important insights.

 How Do You Use the Wheel of Life Template?